cloclacordis/rtos-eit-digital/Module3/calculation/CalcJourEN.md

 ## Task Overview

-Two tasks are given — one **computational**, for finding a feasible schedule for a cyclic scheduler, and the other — a **simulation** using a **real-time simulator** to verify feasibility.
-Below are the formulations and requirements for both tasks, conditions and necessary information for completion, along with a detailed solution log.
+There are two tasks: one **computational** — to compute a feasible cyclic schedule, and the other is a **simulation** — to verify its feasibility using a **real-time simulator**.
+Below are the detailed calculation journal.

 ---